Eleonora-iannone/Axeptio-iOS-SDK-Documentation/README.md

 - [Firebase Analytics SDK Documentation](https://firebase.google.com/docs/analytics)
 - [Axeptio SDK Documentation](https://developer.axeptio.eu/docs/sdk/)

-# 🚀 Google AdMob Integration with Axeptio SDK
+# 🚀Google AdMob Integration with Axeptio SDK
 This steps explains how to integrate Google AdMob with the Axeptio SDK in your iOS app to manage user consent and comply with privacy regulations like GDPR and CCPA.

 ### Prerequisites